President: Don Jacobsen

 Rarely, a substitute meeting Moderator needs to be called upon to run a Travel Club meeting, particularly if both Club President and Program Chairman are engaged in the activity for which the Travel Club exists: traveling.
 This link leads to a page written for the benefit of the substitute Moderator.
 It lists the Moderator's duties.

-Click here for details of meeting location, dates, times and dues.
+Click this link for details of meeting location, dates, and times.

 Need help to find the Club's meeting room?